scrambldchannel/dashingelephant/blog/2022-10-08-tm1py-cube-wrappers.md

 ### Code and possible enhancements

-I've stuck the rough PoC in [https://github.com/scrambldchannel/tm1py_wrapper_gen](a Github Repo).
+I've stuck the rough PoC in [a Github Repo](https://github.com/scrambldchannel/tm1py_wrapper_gen).
 This was a quick hack that helped me get productive on a project and while I originally started thinking about using djinja templates and other fancy tools, fstrings took me a long way.
 A quick fiddle might be to use cube and dimension aliases to improve the readability of the generated code but that feels like a laborious workaround for a poorly designed model.

 I did wonder if it would be possible to create a [Cookiecutter template](https://github.com/cookiecutter/cookiecutter) but not sure how the auth part would work (but it's a fun idea).
 This I might explore as it would be the ideal way to share this hack more widely.